olafnub/bc-guide/blog/example-blog/index.md

 ---
-slug: example
+slug: example-post
-title: Example
+title: Example-Post
 authors: [olafnub]
-tags: [facebook, hello, docusaurus]
+tags: [first-post]
 ---

+Here are a few tips you might find useful for creating a blog post on here to be shared with everyone.

+<!-- truncate -->

 [Docusaurus blogging features](https://docusaurus.io/docs/blog) are powered by the [blog plugin](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-blog).

-Here are a few tips you might find useful.

-<!-- truncate -->

 Simply add Markdown files (or folders) to the `blog` directory.